 Support for including WS-Addressing elements in the SOAP Header must therefore be provided by the Web Service development platform.
-Wherever a WS-Addressing element is needed, it is mandatory in that situation, even if the WS-Addressing standard considers the element to be optional.
-The SIFHeader does not duplicate WS-Addressing SOAP Header elements.
+Wherever a WS-Addressing element is needed, it is mandatory in that situation,

 The following table indicates how the values for the WS-Addressing elements are assigned.
 Whenever an End Point Reference (EPR) is indicated, only its "address" subelement is mandatory.